-Traumatic brain injury (TBI) is caused by a rapid change in velocity of the head such as occurs when struck by a moving object or when the head strikes a fixed object like a windshield.
+TBI is caused by a rapid change in velocity of the head such as occurs when struck by a moving object or when the head strikes a fixed object like a windshield.
 TBI can also be the result of a penetrating object such as a bullet injury.
-TBI causes a wide range of functional short- or long-term changes affecting thinking, sensation, language, or emotion.
+TBI causes a wide range of functional short- or long-term changes in the brain affecting thinking, sensation, sensorimotor function, language, or emotion.
 TBI can also cause epilepsy and increase the risk for conditions such as Alzheimer’s disease, Parkinson’s disease, and other brain disorders that become more prevalent with age.

-According to World Health Organization, traumatic brain injury (TBI) will surpass many diseases as the major cause of death and disability by the year 2020.
-There are an estimated 10 million people worldwide affected annually by TBI.
-In the US, approximately 1.6 million people sustain a traumatic brain injury annually and TBI results in approximately 52,000 fatalities and 275,000 hospitalizations every year.
+In the US, approximately 1.6 million people sustain a TBI annually, resulting in approximately 52,000 fatalities and 275,000 hospitalizations.
 Approximately one-third of all hospitalized TBI survivors have long-term disability.
 TBI is a contributing factor to one third (30.5%) of all injury-related deaths in the United States.
 There are an estimated 10 million people worldwide affected annually by TBI.